Salias/static-website-generator/README.md

 you will find your rendered website in the *output* folder.

 ## Deploy your site
 After building your site, you need to upload the files in the *output* folder yo your server.

-If you have a [Github Page](https://pages.github.com/), you can run:
+Alternatively, If you have a [Github Page](https://pages.github.com/), you can run:
 ```
 make deploy
 ```
-*Note:* First, you need to configure your Github page and create a repository.
+**Note:** First, you need to configure your Github page and create a repository.
 You can start by [following](https://guides.github.com/features/pages/) this guidelines.